asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 Again, the code is quite straightforward.
 We're using Deno runtime APIs to access the filesystem, and the third-party packages to decode and compare both images.

-If the Deno APIs look strange to you, fear nothing, Deno's documentation is quite complete on that.
+If the Deno APIs look strange to you, fear nothing, Deno's documentation is quite detailed and thorough.

 ## Documentation